Legal Weapons for Hunting

 - feral hogs during firearms deer or bear seasons

-Hunter orange is required during primitive weapons and firearms hunts for deer, bear, and special opportunity coyote and feral hogs hunts on WMAs and federal lands.
+Hunter orange is required during primitive weapons and firearms hunts for deer, bear, and special opportunity coyote and feral hog hunts on WMAs and federal lands.
 Hunter orange is not required on WMA or Corps of Engineers tracts designated “archery-only”, nor during archery deer hunts held on a WMA during the statewide primitive weapons or firearms seasons (unless otherwise indicated).
-Hunter orange is required on WMA small game hunts that are concurrent with firearms deer or bear hunts (see more information on General WMA Regulations).
+Hunter orange is required on WMA small game hunts that are concurrent with firearms deer or bear hunts (see more information on Public Hunting Opportunities).